Chelsea and Manchester City fans clash in Porto ahead of Champions League final

 Mr Moreira added: “The police were very careful, they know how to handle fans because we are a football city.”

-Chelsea and Manchester City will face each other on Saturday in a bid to be crowned the best team in Europe.
+Chelsea and City face each other at Estadio do Dragao on Saturday evening in the final of Europe’s premier club competition.